1221 SW 4th Avenue, Room 140, Portland, OR 97204

 Ms. Andrea Chiller received her undergraduate degree in Government & Politics from the University of Maryland at College Park and her Juris Doctor from Tulane University School of Law.
-After practicing law in New York City and working in the legal research division of Bloomberg LP, she moved to Portland with her wife, dog, and two cats where she now is the Regional Director for Donor Services for the nonprofit organization Bloodworks Northwest.
-In that role, she's tasked with raising awareness for the need for blood donation and coordinating community outreach efforts to increase local participation with the organization.
+After practicing law and working in the legal research division of Bloomberg LP in New York City, she moved to Portland in 2014 where she now lives with her wife, daughter, dog, and cat.
+She is currently a Case Presenter with the Oregon Liquor Control Commission.
+In that role, she works to ensure compliance with the State's liquor and recreational marijuana laws.

 Appointed November 2016